 Private companies, NGOs, universities and academic institutions joined national governments with new agriculture and nutrition investments in response.
 In the United States, these new partnerships led to the Feed the Future Initiative, an anti-hunger response that has achieved impressive results: 9 million people lifted out of poverty, 1.6 million households free from hunger, and 1.8 million children properly nourished.

 The passage of the bipartisan Global Food Security Act made this effort into law in 2016, and led to a new Global Food Security Strategy that built on the successes of Feed the Future.

 This year, 2018, two major policy opportunities in the United States exist to continue the fight against global hunger:

-- The Global Food Security Reauthorization Act: Mercy Corps is working closely with private sector partners, other NGOs, academic and research institutions, the faith community and Members of Congress to help pass H.R.
+- The Global Food Security Reauthorization Act: Mercy Corps worked closely with private sector partners, other NGOs, academic and research institutions, the faith community and Members of Congress to help pass H.R.
 5129 and S. 2269.
 This bill ensures the Global Food Security Act’s improvements to the Global Food Security Strategy and the Feed the Future Initiative will continue beyond 2018.